nguyengg/go-aws-commons/README.md

 ## DynamoDB goodies

-This package adds optimistic locking and auto-generated timestamps by modifying the expressions being created as part of a DynamoDB service call.
+This module adds optimistic locking and auto-generated timestamps by modifying the expressions being created as part of a DynamoDB service call.
 Here's a snippet.

 First, add new tags to your struct that can be parsed by `ddb` module like this: